 We’ll use the contact details you give us to contact you to progress your application.
 We may also contact you to request your feedback about our recruitment process.
 We’ll use the other information you provide to assess your suitability for the role.

 We do not collect more information than we need to fulfil our stated purposes and will not keep it longer than necessary.

 The information we ask for is used to assess your suitability for employment.
 You don’t have to provide what we ask for but it may affect your application if you don’t.

-If you use our online application system, your details will be collected by a data processor on our behalf (please see below).
+If you use our online application system, your details will be collected by our data processor Vacancy Filler on our behalf.